 During the year, expenditure and income is monitored and significant variances reported to Cabinet.
-The Council's Forward Plan providing information on key reports is published on the Council's website
+The Council's Forward Plan providing information on key reports is published on the Council's website.

-The Council regularly monitors performance against key performance indicators, this information and the Corporate Plan is available on the Council website.
+The Council regularly monitors performance against key performance indicators, this information and the Business Plan 2019 to 2024 is available on the Council's website.